 After we last spoke with Maria Moynihan in 2018, we ended up on the cover of Irish Country Living Magazine!
 At that time, we chatted about our progress since taking over the original 40 acre mixed farm here at Drumanilra in Co.
 Roscommon, developing the organic farm, and opening the Drumanilra Farm Kitchen, our burger bar, café and farm shop in Boyle.

-For us, here at Drumanilra, the pandemic has meant that the opening of our new organic restaurants and farm shops in Carrick-on-Shannon and Strandhill, planned for this Summer, have had to be postponed, as has the redevelopment of the Drumanilra Farm Kitchen in Boyle.
+For us, here at Drumanilra, the pandemic has meant that the opening of our new organic restaurants and farm shops in Carrick-on-Shannon and Strandhill, planned for 2020, have had to be postponed, as has the redevelopment of the Drumanilra Farm Kitchen in Boyle.
 However, it has enabled us to focus fully on the farm, which we have now built up to 300 acres.
 It has given us the opportunity to streamline farm production and invest in farm infrastructure.
-It has also given us the opportunity to launch our Online Farm Shop.
-We now have a click and collect service at locations in Roscommon, Sligo, Leitrim, Mayo and Longford, as well as nationwide courier delivery, for the organic meat and vegetables produced on the farm, including our pedigree, Dexter beef.
+It also gave us the opportunity to launch our Online Farm Shop.
+Throughout 2020 we provided a click and collect service at pop up locations in Roscommon, Sligo, Leitrim, Mayo and Longford, as well as nationwide courier delivery, for the organic meat and vegetables produced on the farm, including our pedigree, Dexter beef.

-With restaurants and hotels closed in this challenging time, it has been great to provide a route to market for other producers, as well as selling produce from our own farm.
-Our Online Farm Shop offers a range of organic meats and vegetables, including our popular Organic, Pedigree Dexter Beef box, Organic BBQ Meat Boxes and Organic Vegetable Boxes.
-It has been a huge success, with many items selling out early each week, and the numbers of repeat orders growing steadily, which is lovely to see.
+With restaurants and hotels closed in this challenging time, it was great to provide a route to market for other producers, as well as selling produce from our own farm.
+It was a huge success, with many items selling out early each week, and the numbers of repeat orders growing steadily, which was lovely to see.

 The Irish Farmers Journal has long been a source of news to the Irish agricultural sector and the families who depend on it.
 We really appreciate the interest they have taken in the work we are doing here at Drumanilra and look forward to sharing our post pandemic story with the team and their readers.
 Thanks so much, Maria!